saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 ## Step 2: Define the gene set of interest and a background of genes

 As gene set of interest, we consider the genes of which the expression is possibly affected due to communication with other cells.
+The definition of this gene set depends on your research question and is a crucial step in the use of NicheNet.

 Because we here want to investigate how fibroblasts regulate the expression of p-EMT genes in malignant cells, we will use the p-EMT gene